polarbub/MapArt-Maker/README.md

 `GUI` is polarbub's GUI

 `libraries` all the libraries used.
-PSL is 'polar standard library' dm me if you need access
+PSL is `polar standard library`.

 ## Build System
 I'm using cmake because it's somewhat cross-platform.